mbrydak/strefa-ngo/development/docs/docs/project-structure.md

 **README.md** - basic description of the project.
 It shouldn't cover too many details about the project development as those are covered by this documentation.

-**renovate.json** - configuration for the [Renovate GitHub app](https://www.whitesourcesoftware.com/free-developer-tools/renovate).
-We're using it to update our dependencies every Friday at 3 AM automatically.

 **tsconfig.base.json** - base for each package TypeScript configuration.
 It shouldn't ever be used as a standalone config file - always as a value for the `extends` key in `tsconfig.json` of a particular package.

 **yarn.lock** - file with locked versions of project's dependencies.